EthanAnderes/NonstationaryPhase.jl/README.md

 julia> Pkg.clone("https://github.com/EthanAnderes/NonstationaryPhase.jl.git")
 ```

 Note: `julia>` above indicates that the code which follows should be executed in the Julia REPL (i.e. the Julia command line).
-Typically the package is downloaded to `~/.julia/v0.4/`.
-You can use Julia to tell you where the package is with the command `Pkg.dir("NonstationaryPhase")` in the Julia REPL.
+Typically the package is downloaded to directory `~/.julia/v0.4/` or something similar.
+You can also use Julia to tell you where the package is with the command `Pkg.dir("NonstationaryPhase")` in the Julia REPL.

 Now use the following code to generate Figure 1 (for example) from the paper.